rust-lang/blog.rust-lang.org/content/Rust-1.89.0.md

 We expect that the RFC for the demotion to Tier 2 with host tools will be accepted between the releases of Rust 1.89 and 1.90, which means that Rust 1.89 will be the last release of Rust where `x86_64-apple-darwin` is a Tier 1 target.

 For users, this change will not immediately cause impact.
 Builds of both the standard library and the compiler will still be distributed by the Rust Project for use via `rustup` or alternative installation methods while the target remains at Tier 2.
+Over time, it's likely that reduced test coverage for this target will cause things to break or fall out of compatibility with no further announcements.

 [apple]: https://en.wikipedia.org/wiki/Mac_transition_to_Apple_silicon#Timeline
 [gha-sunset]: https://github.blog/changelog/2025-07-11-upcoming-changes-to-macos-hosted-runners-macos-latest-migration-and-xcode-support-policy-updates/#macos-13-is-closing-down